OKI Complete Streets Policy will help ensure that the region’s streets are for everyone.

 Adopted November 2022

 The overarching aim of Complete Streets is a simple one: to build roads designed for everyone, when practical and possible.

-Everyone … Motorists, of course.
-But also for pedestrians, bicyclists, older people and and people with disabilities, children, freight vehicles, and many others.
+Everyone… Motorists, of course.
+But also for pedestrians, bicyclists, older people and people with disabilities, children, freight vehicles, and many others.

 It’s a holistic approach that integrates “people and place” in the planning, design, construction, operation, and maintenance of our transportation networks.